 Taking the journey to find your family history and learning about your ancestors can be an amazing journey.
 You can discover things you never knew about yourself and your family.
-We recommend the FamilySearch program as a way to help you organize and preserve your family history records.
+We recommend the FamilySearch program to help you organize and preserve your family history records.

-FamilySearch is a completely free genealogy program that is filled with a lot of great family history data.
+FamilySearch is an entirely free genealogy program that is filled with a lot of great family history data.
 This program has many great features, but one of its best features is that it is a collaborative program.
-FamilySearch also has a lot of free data so it is very easy to use their search tools to find your family history for free.
+FamilySearch also has a lot of free data, so it is straightforward to use their search tools to find your family history for free.

 The FamilySearch Program is Completely Free

 You can sign up for your free FamilySearch account by clicking here.
-To get a free account you will need to give some basic free information like your full name, birth date, and gender.
-You need to also tell them if you are a member of The Church of Jesus Christ of Latter-day Saints.
-If you are not a member of the church, do not click this box.
+To get a free account, you will need to give some basic free information like your full name, birth date, and gender.
+You must also tell them if you are a member of The Church of Jesus Christ of Latter-day Saints.
+If you are not a church member, do not click this box.

 As stated on the FamilySearch website, here is the FamilySearch mission and commitment to help you find your ancestors and family roots: